mrspeaker/Omega500/README.md

     });

-    new game(640, 480);
+    var game = new MyGame(640, 480);

-The Game super class has some boilerplate, such as accepting a "screen" object to display as well as the "tick" and "render" methods described above (you can override them of course).
+The Game super class has some boilerplate, such as accepting a "screen" object to display as well as the "tick" and "render" methods described above (you can override them if you need).

 Canvas/DOM container:

 The `canvas` property to sets the game canvas: can be a CSS selector to either the canvas element you want to use, or the containing element you want the canvas to be created inside of.
 Defaults to `"body"`.
 If an explicit width or hieght is set on the canvas element this will be used, otherwise it will use the values passed in - or defualt to 400x250.

-### Entity

-has x, y, width and height (w, h)

 ### Screen

 A scene to display stuff in.
-You don't reallly need it but it's helpful.
-Also has a small fade transition between screens:
+Tick and Render will be called automatically by the game if you set using `game.setScreen`.
+Changing screens will use a small fade transition between the current and the new:

     game.setScreen(new TitleScreen());

 If you need to do async stuff on load, then set the screen's `loaded` property to false.
 When you're done, set it to true.

+In render, can clear the screen to a color (if you need to):

-    this.clear("#333"); // for clearing
+    this.clear(gfx, "#333"); // for clearing

+### Entity

+Can move inside maps

+has x, y, width and height (w, h) properties

 ### Input